-Our employees are guided by our mission to imagine and pioneer news ways to decode the secrets of the proteome to improve human health.
-Our core values Better Together, Customer Centric, Difference Makers, People First and Trailblazers guide us toward achieving our mission.
+Our employees are guided by our mission to imagine and pioneer news ways to decode the biology of the proteome to improve human health.
+Our core values Better Together, Customer Centric, Difference Makers, People First and

+Trailblazers guide us toward achieving our mission.
 Our core values set the foundation for how we conduct business, interact with each other and our customers and evaluate employee performance.

-As of December 31, 2022, we had 164 employees; 160 employees were based in the United States, one employee was based in Canada and three employees were based in the United Kingdom.
+As of December 31, 2023, we had 147 employees based in North America, the European Union and the United Kingdom.
 Many of our employees are highly educated, holding masters and doctorate degrees.
-Of these employees, 80 were engaged in research and development activities, 21 were engaged in manufacturing and operations and 63 were engaged in selling, general, and administrative activities.
-We consider our relationship with our employees to be good.
-None of our employees are represented by a labor union or covered under a collective bargaining agreement.
+None of our employees is represented by a labor union or covered under a collective bargaining agreement.

-Diversity, equality and inclusion awareness and training were an important part of our 2022 human capital strategy.
-As of December 31, 2022, 66% of our employees were women and people of color.
+Diversity, equality and inclusion awareness were a part of our 2023 human capital strategy.
+As of December 31, 2023, 62% of our employees were women and people of color.

 Our human capital resources objectives include identifying, recruiting, retaining, incentivizing and integrating our existing and new employees, advisors and consultants.
-The principal purposes of our equity and cash incentive plans are to attract, retain and reward personnel through the granting of stock-based and cash-based compensation awards, in order to increase stockholder value and the success of our company by motivating such individuals to perform to the best of their abilities and achieve our objectives.
+The principal purposes of our equity and cash incentive plans are to attract, retain and reward personnel through the granting of stock-based and cash-based compensation awards to increase stockholder value and the success of our company by motivating such individuals to perform to the best of their abilities and achieve our objectives.